Hilbert Elementary Parent Information

 In the event that winter weather conditions force school to close or to adjust the bus schedule, listen for information on the radio through the following AM stations: WNIC, WWJ, WEXL, WJBK

-School closing information is also available through local television stations and online.
-To sign-up for automatic e-mail notification of school closings, click here .
+School closing information is also available through local television stations, Remind101, and online.

 There is a free immunization clinic offered at St. Paul's Presbyterian Church located at 27475 Five Mile at Arcola (west of Inkster).
 It is available the first Wednesday of each month.
 The clinic is open from 8:30 am to 3:00 pm.